Iruvar Ondranal: Soundtrack

-Reception
+Critical reception

 Malini Mannath of The New Indian Express wrote that "With a viewing time of a crisp 114 minutes, the film is refreshing in its take, and a pleasant watch".
 Anupama Subramanian of Deccan Chronicle opined that "In Iruvar Ondranal, good dialogues, three dimensional characters, and a deeper understanding on part of Anbu illuminates the real and the believable in life".